Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 passed to the render method contains a tag called post_name, and your Post model has a method called render_post_name, the return value of that method will be used to populate the Stamp object in favor of the value of the instance property post_name.

+###public function renderers

+This method allows you to define additional renderers (not limited to model properties) that the model should be able to handle.
+It must return an array where the keys are the Stamp tags to be replaced, and the value is an array where the first element is the name of an instance method on the model which will return the value to be used in view population, and the second element is an array of arguments, (an empty array if no arguments to be passed.)

+For example:

+    <?php

+        public function renderers()
+        {
+            return array(
+                'additional_render_tag' => array('additional_render_method', array())
+            );
+        }

+This would replace a Stamp tag labeled 'additional_render_tag' with the result of calling $model->additional_render_method() with no arguments.

+###public static function controls

+This method allows you to define form controls that should be used to interact with model properties, which will then be used by the [render](#model-render) method to populate any Stamp tags of the format control_{{property name}} and additionally control_label_{{property name}} if the label attribute is defined for the control definition in the return value.
+The structure for the return value on this method is again an associative array of arrays which follow the structure below:

+    <?php

+        public function controls
+        {
+            return array(
+                'property_name' => array('type' => 'input', 'label' => 'Property Name', 'input_type' => 'button')
+            );
+        }

+The following must be true of any element in the controls array for it to be valid:

+*The key must match the model property that the control corresponds to.
+*Type must be either input, select, or textarea *input_type is optional and only applies when type is set to input.
+Default is text.
+*label is optional. control_label_{{property name}} tags will not be replaced if no label property is defined *If type is select, an additional element is required with key 'options', value is an associative array of options for the dropdown, where key is the text for the option, and value is the value when that option is selected.

+When called by the $model->render() method, the generated controls will have their values set according to the values of the model instance on which the render method was invoked, and the form will appear populated.

 ###A note about "through" relationships